Sansi/StarRiver-Web-User-Manual/en/part2/config.md

 ### Add a Scenario

-Select `COnfig` - `Scene` - `+ Add scene` , and click `Submit` after entering the scene name in the popping-up dialog box.
+Select `Config` - `Scene` - `+ Add scene` , and click `Submit` after entering the scene name in the popping-up dialog box.
 A blank scenario will be generated and shown in the end of the scenario list.

 Follow the instructions in the sections below to complete adding a useful scenario.

 #### Add a Sub Option

-1. Select `COnfig` - `Scene Config`, and click `+ Add sub option`  which can be found in the lower left below the target scenario.
+1. Select `Config` - `Scene Config`, and click `+ Add sub option`  which can be found in the lower left below the target scenario.
 2. Fill in the table in the popping-up dialog box and click `Summit` to apply the changes.
 Fields in the dialog box are elaborated in the table below.
 3. Go through the same procedures in the steps above to add more sub options if necessary.